 By using a specialist currency exchange company you can save thousands on large transactions.
 Just a 1% difference in the exchange rate used would save you €3000 on a €300,000 transfer … enough to pay the stamp duty.

-FairFx is another established foreign exchange specialist firm based in London with an office in Dublin .
-FairFx have been operating since 2007 and are fully authorised as a Payment Institution by the UK Financial Conduct Authority.
+FairFx is an established foreign exchange specialist firm based in London with an office in Dublin.
+FairFx has been operating since 2007 and is fully authorised as a Payment Institution by the UK Financial Conduct Authority.
 You can arrange money transfers for property purchases in Ireland with FairFx online or over the telephone.
-You can call their Irish representative , Niall Walsh, on his UK number 02077 787519 or on his Dublin number 01 5665546 .
-He will be able to advise you on exchange rates and the options available to you.
+You can call FairFx on their UK number 0207 858 2001 or on their Dublin number 01 5665546 .
+The team will be able to advise you on exchange rates and the various options available to you.

 This can help you to mitigate against any change in the exchange rate than could throw you off your budget, giving you the security of knowing what rate you will get on the day you transfer.

 For example – if you were buying a house in Ireland for €250,000 on 17th April 2018 – it would have cost you GBP £215,890.
 Less than 3 weeks later – you would have needed £221,332 to exchange for €250,000 Euro.
 A difference of £5442.

 See more here about some other places to get the best exchange rates when Sending Money to Ireland